Internal Communication in International Companies: Succeeding

 - The group can better segment without creating ten manual versions of the same content.

 The important thing is to frame the use.
-AI should assist, not replace human judgment.
+AI should assist, not replace human discernment.
 In a multicultural context, this is even more true.
 A good prompt does not replace a good reading of the ground.

 Gamification, Useful When It Creates Commonality